 This is an example from a machine called Support from HTB where we could see clear text password in LDAP:

-- Narrow down to http protocol or DNS.ftp
+http or dns - Narrow down to http protocol or DNS.

-- Indicates which dns requests couldn’t be correctly resolved.http.request
+dns.flags.rcode != 0 - Indicates which dns requests couldn’t be correctly resolved.

 Whenever you start communicating with a particular website what happens is that you have started a conversation of requests and responses and this can be tracked.